koundinyabs/appinternals/Docker/README.md

 ## Deploying the Docker image
 ### Pre-Requisites
-Docker host running AppInternals 10.10 agent or later (see ## Preparing Docker host or Docker Swarm Hosts for instrumentation)
+Docker host running AppInternals 10.10 agent or later (see [section](## Preparing Docker host or Docker Swarm Hosts for instrumentation))

 ### Building
 1. Download `Dockerfile` and `spring-petclinic-1.5.1.jar` to the Docker host